arizonat/CIS565-FinalProject/README.md

 Note: This is not heavily optimized and it not a particularly stable implementation, so there could be differences once things are fixed more.

+### Overall comparison of HRVO+ClearPath on CUDA vs. CPU

 ![](img/gpu_vs_cpu.png)

 Units on left are ms.

+It is fairly clear that the GPU here gives significant advantage over the CPU implementation for large numbers of agents, especially if they are fairly densely packed.
+However, for smaller numbers of agents, or for sparse settings, the advantage is not necessarily as clear and both can run at 30+ FPS fairly well (GPU at 60+ FPS for longer).

+### Uniform Grid vs. Naive Nearest Neighbors on CUDA and CPU

 ![](img/sparse_uniform_grid_comparison.png)

 ![](img/dense_uniform_grid_comparison.png)

+Here we can see the effectiveness of the Uniform Grid optimization.
+It gives us the most benefit when there are a large number of neighbors to consider, again, with < 100 agents or so, the difference is quite small, and in fact in smaller number of agents, the naive nearest-neighbor computation is actually faster.
+It is also clearly affected by the sparsity of the agents relative to the size of the neighborhood being considered.

+### Kernel runtimes

 ![](img/sparse_kernel.png)

 ![](img/dense_kernel.png)

+Here we can see the relative time spent doing certain actions.
+Most of the time, both in dense and sparse settings, is spent picking the best velocities.
+This is because the selection algorithm is incredibly naive (iterates through ALL possible velocity candidates before selecting the one nearest to the current velocity that is also valid).
+There are several possible optimizations here, such as stream compacting out the invalid ones, somehow sorting beforehand, and only selecting a new velocity when absolutely necessary (the sparse one does not need to spend that much time picking a new velocity).
+The other ones make sense overall, as generating candidates should take an order of magnitude longer than the rest as there are 2*N + 4*N + 4*(N-1)*(N-2) possible candidates per agent.